Sanjana1304/Action-Request-System/README.md

 ## Software Justification:
 -	This action-request system will be created using Java as the main programming language as Java is necessary for building the basis of the system.
+-	Java Swing for the Graphical User Interface(front- end)
 -	MySQL will be used as a third party database to store data obtained by the action request system.

-## Success Criteria:
+## Features:
-- The action request system should have easy customer usability and should be customer-friendly.
+- The action request system has easy customer usability and is customer-friendly.
--	The requests received should be visible to all faculty/staff in charge of processing the customer requests.
+- The requests received is visible to all faculty/staff(Admins) in charge of processing the customer requests.
--	The system should be updated to show that as each request is approved or reviewed by a faculty/staff member.
+- The system is updated to show that as each request is approved or reviewed by a faculty/staff member.